chunjie-sam-liu/useful-scripts/README.md

 The gdc token is not provided.
 You should speciy the gdc tokens.

 ## Add `generalParallel`
 Simple script for running scripts in parallel, The input file is your bash repeative commands, default parallel is 20.

+## Add `extractOriginalBam2RegionalBam2.sh`
+It's used for extract bam based on the bed by samtools.
+And, also it's a simple tamplate for handling many bam files in parallel.